G12 Vision: History

-The G12 model has been prominently adopted by different churches in Canada, Hong Kong, the Philippines, Singapore, South Korea and the United States.
+The G12 model has been prominently adopted by churches in many countries including Canada, Hong Kong, the Philippines, Singapore, South Korea, the United Kingdom,((South Africa)) and the United States.

 G12 International Conference

 An annual G12 International Conference is held in Bogotá, Colombia in January and is hosted by Misión Carismática Internacional church.
 The President of Colombia has frequently attended these events.
 Former President of Colombia (2002–2010) Álvaro Uribe attended in 2004, 2008, and 2009.
-In 2006, Senator Germán Vargas Lleras attended and in 2010, former Minister of Defence and future President, Juan Manuel Santos spoke at the conference.
+In 2006, Senator Germán Vargas Lleras attended and in 2010, former Minister of Defence and future President Juan Manuel Santos spoke at the conference.